-On March 11, 2020, the World Health Organization declared the outbreak of a novel strain of coronavirus (COVID-19) to be a pandemic.
-The ultimate impact of COVID-19 on the Plan will depend on future developments, which are highly uncertain.
-The TVARS staff and TVARS Board are actively monitoring the financial markets, and are in ongoing discussions with their investment consultants and fund managers.
+The COVID-19 pandemic continues impact the United States and the world.
+The TVARS staff and Board continues to actively monitor the financial markets, and remains in ongoing discussions with their investment consultants and fund managers.
 TVARS has constructed a diverse investment portfolio that is designed to manage through market volatility and to provide liquidity for benefit payments.